 When most people hear the word ‘brand’ the first thing that comes to mind is a logo.
 But a brand is not a logo.
 The brand is the meaning the logo eventually becomes associated with.
 The brand is the sum total of the experiences and feelings your audience has towards your business or product, or even you as a person.
-And this ‘meaning’, this ‘key idea’ is what you should trying to express when you commission design for your business.
+And this ‘meaning’, this ‘key idea’ is what you should be trying to express when you commission design for your business.

 The promise of a good brand is this – with a solid and well exposed brand, your dream clients and stakeholders will know you, they will seek you out, and if you do your job right and deliver on the promise, they will love you and bring more friends.

 Can a business really benefit from work-shopping their brand, defining their values and vision and modus operandi?
 Or is it just simply another way for consultants to milk money from you?
-You are an entrepreneur on the go and you are more concerned about sales funnels, revenue streams and growth hacking.
+You are an entrepreneur on the go and you are more concerned about sales funnels, revenue streams and growth-hacking.
 You are more concerned with being profitable and staying in business.

 A good entrepreneur in my mind is always seeking to grow past the startup stage into a fully-fledged sustainable company.
-Theoretical models – business models, operational models, organizational models and so on, even though they sound very business like and academic, they are useful patterns for thinking about and understanding how businesses work.
+Theoretical models – business models, operational models, organizational models and so on, even though they sound very business-like and academic, are useful patterns for thinking about and understanding how businesses work.
 They allow you to scale from the early stages to a mature business.
 Your brand identity is one of these systems.
 Understanding it could transform your business and very well change your life.
 Investing in the process to develop a solid brand strategy and design comes with many advantages and here are 8 ways it would help you.

 - Clarity.
 As a business owner, it helps you understand your story, and the story of your brand and how it came to be.
 It helps you understand what you believe in and what you are really in business for.
 Too many people get into business and get lost, not seeing the forest for trees and not working with purpose.